 Practicum - A course that provides the student with preliminary practical experience in a specific field.
 Normally a practicum is completed in the student's major/minor field.
-All practicum experiences must be done off campus unless approved by the Chief Academic Officer.
+All practicum experiences must be done off campus unless approved by the Vice President for Academic Affairs.

 Internship - A course that offers the student advanced practical experience in his/her chosen field.
 Junior or Senior standing is required.
-Students must have the division dean's and Chief Academic Officer approval before registration.
+Students must have the division dean's and Vice President for Academic Affairs approval before registration.
 All internships must be done off campus unless approved by the VPAA.

 Independent Study - A course of study which permits a student to do reading and research on a topic at greater depth than in a regular course.
 Junior or Senior standing is required.
 Independent study courses are offered at the discretion of the faculty.
-Approval of the adviser, division dean/chair and Chief Academic Officer is required.
+Approval of the adviser, division dean/chair and Vice President for Academic Affairs is required.
 A maximum of six hours is permitted in an undergraduate program.
 Independent Study courses require a \$170 fee.

 Tutorial/Arranged - A regular course that is taught on an arranged, individual basis.
 Tutorials will only be offered when it is impossible for the student to take the course on a regularly scheduled basis.
 Tutorials are offered at the discretion of the faculty.
-Approval of the adviser, division dean/chair and Chief Academic Officer is required.
+Approval of the adviser, division dean/chair and Vice President for Academic Affairs is required.
 A maximum of six hours is permitted in an undergraduate program.
 Tutorial/Arranged courses require a \$170 fee.